nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 A binary heap is an array that can be visualized as a binary tree, where each tree node corresponds to an array element, as can be observed in the figure below.

-\[An image of a binary tree with corresponding array indexes and values below it.
+\[An image of a binary tree containing 12 nodes with corresponding array indexes and values above it.
 The binary tree shows a tree structure with the number 12 at the root and subsequent child nodes displaying the numbers 10, 11, 8, 9, 1, 4, 5, 7 and 2.
 The corresponding array is shown above the tree with indices ranging from 0 to 9 and containing the values 12, 10, 11, 8, 9, 1, 4, 5, 7, 2.\]

 There exist two types of heaps: maximum heaps and minimum heaps.
 The maximum heap is a data structure that allows efficient query or removal of the maximum element from the collection.
 The maximum heap specifies that a node (calculated by the functions *left* and *right* in the companying code) should store a value smaller or equal to its parent.